unicfdlab/DigiTEF/README.md

 # DigiTEF
-Digital TEst Facility - customized build of OpenFOAM, based on OpenFOAM+ and other utilities from community and UniCFD
+Digital TEst Facility - customized build of OpenFOAM, based on OpenFOAM+ and other tools from community and UniCFD